Who We Are

 What We Do

 We also regularly collect people’s stories about their mental health.
 Nothing can replace a narrative of a lived experience and we strongly stand by that.
 We try our best to utilise our platform and provide a space to as many and as varied voices as possible.
-Time and again, we also try and use whatever little space we have to amplify the structural issues faced by those on the margins of the society and the impact that they have on their mental health, be it the Kashmir lockdown or the regressive Trans Bill.
+Time and again, we also use whatever little space we have to amplify the structural issues faced by those on the margins of the society and the impact that they have on their mental health, be it the Kashmir lockdown or the regressive Trans Bill.

 Why We Do What We Do